ReffoGionni/invoice/README.md

 To start Rails server use:
   rails server
-If port 3000 is denied by firewall, you can force IPaddress and/or port using: rails server -b 0.0.0.0 -p 8080
+If port 3000 is blocked by firewall, you can force IPaddress and/or port using: rails server -b 0.0.0.0 -p 8080